danth6961/tsp-rebalance-app/factor_scoring_guide.md

 ## 12) Liquidity Pressure

-This is a derived “tightness” measure.
+This is a derived tightness measure.
 Higher values mean conditions are more restrictive.

 ### Scoring
 - Pressure <= 0.5 → `+1`